billyg88/RL-THESIS-FULL-UPLOAD/README.md

  3. Appendix documents

-    Piece on calculatin gradients in Pytorch
+    Piece on calculating gradients in Pytorch

     The original project proposal